 In his spare time, Erin enjoys playing music and outdoor activities such as hiking, backcountry skiing, and travelling.

 Daan received his B.A.Sc. and Ph.D. in Metals and Materials Engineering from The University of British Columbia (UBC) in 1994 and 1999, respectively.
-He is currently the Director of the Integrated Engineering Program and a Professor in the Department of Materials Engineering at UBC.
+He is currently a Professor in, and Head of, the Department of Materials Engineering at UBC.

 Jess Tang is a passionate mentor, coach and friend, who believes that everyone should have a cheerleader in their corner.
 She is a motivational speaker for high school and university students and has been a debate and public speaking coach for over five years.
 Jess values lifelong learning, mentorship, and community-building.

 Jess completed her Bachelor of Commerce at the UBC Sauder School of Business and now works in Sauder's Alumni Engagement office, helping to build connection and community between students and alumni.